So...what counts as political?

 Josh Puetz is Principal Software Engineer at Forem.

-Hector X. Monsegur is a security researcher and former black hat hacker.
+Hector X. Monsegur is director of research at Alacrinet and a former black hat hacker.

 Researcher, strategist, and digital organizer, McKensie leads the data-driven organization, MMG, which leverages mixed-methods research to transform culture and stop harm.